-The Tale of Genji is the famous work of Murasaki Shikibu which was extensively trendy in the time and evermore it is deliberated as one of the momentous works in Japanese literature.
-Murasaki Shikibu is her impostor name, her real name is still not known.
+The Tale of Genji is the famous work of Murasaki Shikibu, which was extensively trendy, and evermore it is deliberated as one of the momentous works in Japanese literature.
+Murasaki Shikibu is her impostor name; her real name is still not known.
 Firstly, her name was only Murasaki.
-The name based on the heroine of her novel.
+The name is based on the heroine of her novel.
 From her father’s investiture, Shikibu was added with Murasaki.
 Since then, she assumed the name was Murasaki Shikibu.
 Please continue reading the thesis to get her detailed biography.

 Childhood And Early Life

-Murasaki Shikibu was born in 973 alternatively 978 AD in the Heian era which is modern-day in the Kyoto of Japan.
+Murasaki Shikibu was born in 973, alternatively 978 AD, in the Heian era, modern-day in the Kyoto of Japan.
 She was born to the cultured Fujiwara family.
 She was born in such an era when the Japanese period was so isolated.
-Murasaki Shikibu was her descriptive name but it is assumed that her name may have been Fujiwara no Kaoruko.
+Murasaki Shikibu was her descriptive name, but it is assumed that her name may have been Fujiwara no Kaoruko.
 Her paternal great grandfather was a poet.
 She was educated abreast her brother.
 Fujiwara no Tametoki was her father who was a renowned scholar of Chinese classics and poems.

 Murashai Shikibu’s personal life was so orthodox.
-Murasaki Shikibu was married to a member of an extensive Fujiwara family Fujiwara Nobutaka who had been her father’s friend when her age was 20 probably in 998.
+Murasaki Shikibu was married to a member of an extensive Fujiwara family Fujiwara Nobutaka, her father’s friend when her age was 20, probably in 998.
 Her husband was an administrative officer at the Ministry of Ceremonials.
-He was probably quite wealthy and he received some governorship.
+He was probably quite wealthy, and he received some governorship.
 They had a daughter who was born in 999 AD.
-Her daughter had been also a well-famous poet whose name was Daini no Sanmi.
+Her daughter had also been a well-famous poet whose name was Daini no Sanmi.

 Her husband died of Cholera in 1001 when her daughter’s age was two years, but she lived thoroughly until 1004.
-As a married woman, Murasaki Shikibu servanted to run the household and care for her daughter and giving her adequate respite time.
-After that, Murasaki was lived with her younger brother whose name was Nobunori in her father’s house in Kyoto.
-It is probably assumed that she was married after she had widowed.
+As a married woman, Murasaki Shikibu served to run the household and care for her daughter, and give her adequate respite time.
+After that, Murasaki was lived with her younger brother, whose name was Nobunori, in her father’s house in Kyoto.
+It is probably assumed that she was married after she had been widowed.

 The Tale of Genji is the first novel in the world.
 The Tale of Genji is one of the best works of Japanese literature.
-It was Murasaki Shikibu’s famous work and the book played a significant role in Japanese literature.
-The book was first published in the before of 1021.
+It was Murasaki Shikibu’s famous work, and the book played a significant role in Japanese literature.
+The book was first published before 1021.
 Murasaki Shikibu wrote the book in the Early middle Japanese language.
 The book was translated into English.
-Suematsu Kenchō, Arthur Waley, Edward G. Seidensticker, Helen McCullough, Royall Tyler, Dennis Washburn are the translator of the book.
+Suematsu Kenchō, Arthur Waley, Edward G. Seidensticker, Helen McCullough, Royall Tyler, Dennis Washburn are the book’s translators.

 Later Life and Death